JoGorska/mileage-tracker/README.md

 + Bootstrap 5:
     Bootstrap was used to add style to the website.
 + Bootswach:
-    Bootswatch wass added to change the standard styling and color pallette provided by bootstrap
+    Bootswatch was added to change the standard styling and color pallette provided by bootstrap
 + Bootstrap icons
-+ Django
++ Django 3.2

 ## Code Validation
 ------